Beamanator/Just-To-Learn/react-native/README.md

         - `Image` component is used for images
             - needs `source` prop (like HTML `src`), with object with `uri` property.
 Example: `{uri: https://i.imgur.com/...}`
             - works similar to HTML tag, but don't forget to tell image tag exactly how big it should be!
 Doesn't automatically fill available space
+            - **Note**: If, for example, you want an Image to span the entire width of its container, use styles `flex: 1, width: null`.
+Also set a `height` to whatever you want the height to be.
     - `Flex Box` is used for positioning to container elements in react-native!
         - `justifyContent` - aligns content in **vertical direction** (except in 1 case - if you use `flexDirection`)
             - `'flex-end'` - pushes text to bottom, `'center'` - center (vertically), `'flex-start'` - top of the container (basic default behavior), `'space-between'` - maximize space between elements, `'space-around'` - similar to 'space-between' but also adds spacing above first and below last element.